crls-design/12S-ESC/README.md

 3. Flashing the firmware.

 > [!WARNING]
-> Do not power the board directly with a battery before finishing these steps.
-Otherwise, the MOSFETs will get damaged since the gate drivers in V1 hardware do not have shoot-through protection.
+> Do **not** power the board with a battery before completing these steps.
+V1 hardware does not include shoot-through protection on the gate drivers, and powering prematurely may damage the MOSFETs.

 ### Prerequisites